dr-jts/crunchyblog/spatial-pgfs/index.md

 * downloading features for use in other applications

 For the past twenty years this need has been met by the OCG Web Feature Service (WFS) standard.
-Recently this standard has been revamped to align it with modern best practices for web services.
+Recently this standard has been completely rewritten to align it with modern best practices for web services.
 The [OGC API for Features](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html) standard provides a RESTful API, JSON and GeoJSON as the primary data formats,